fechan/blog/_posts/2019-12-19-vein-mining-strategies-with-computercraft-2.md

     ...
 {% endhighlight %}

 Then we traverse each edge of the block we're in much like we did with the tree, except we check if turning in that direction will result in inspecting a block already inspected.
 If not, we add its coordinate to the list of blocks inspected and then we inspect it.
-The process of actually traversing to that block is exactly the same as when we traversed the vein like a tree.
+The process of actually traversing to that block is the same as when we traversed the vein like a tree, but we pass in our current location and orientation to the next step of traversal.

 {% highlight lua %}
 function mineVeinHelper (xyz, orientation, traversed)